Skip to main content

 Overview

-MoonPay applies its Terms of Use and applicable compliance requirements to support safe and compliant use of our services.
-If your account has been disabled, this article outlines common situations that may lead to disablement, what to expect, and the steps you can take next.
+MoonPay applies its Terms of Use and uses safety checks to help protect customers and prevent misuse of our services.
+If your account has been disabled, this article explains common reasons and situations that may lead to disablement, what to expect next, and what options you have.

 At a glance